MarkChenYutian/blog/about.md

         institute='Language Technology Institute'
         date='Mar 2023 - Aug 2023'
         description='
             <p>Using language models like BERT and T5 as backbone, built a GPT-generated content detector called "GPT-Sentinel".
-Reaches 98% accuracy on test dataset and outperform existing content detector by OpenAI and ZeroGPT.</p>
+Reaches 98% accuracy on test dataset and outperform existing content detector by OpenAI and ZeroGPT.
+Collected a OpenGPTText dataset, a dataset contains 30k human written text from OpenWebText and its corresponding rephrased version by ChatGPT.</p>

-            <p>Collected a OpenGPTText dataset, a dataset contains 30k human written text from OpenWebText and its corresponding rephrased version by ChatGPT.</p>
+            <p>Preliminary Report: GPT-Sentinel: Distinguishing Human and ChatGPT Generated Content [<a href="https://arxiv.org/abs/2305.07969">Link</a>]</p>
         '
 %}